IRVLUTD/isaac_sim_grasping/viz_optas/README.md

 # Grasp Visualization with `Optas`

-Some alternative source code for grasp vizualization withouth the Isaac Sim dependency.
+Some additional source code for grasp vizualization withouth the Isaac Sim dependency.
+The existing `optas` libarary is used to visualize the grasps and object models.
 This might be helpful to quickly debug some grasp files and check for errors.
-Feel free to modify the source as needed to get a suitable figure.
+Feel free to modify the source as needed to get a suitable figure!

 ## Usage